learn-academy-2022-echo/week-2-assessment-Hieuhuule/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. User stories:
+1. User stories: An end goal, not a feature, expressed from the user's perspective

-2. Spread operator:
+2. Spread operator: Copies an array into another array or object

-3. React props:
+3. React props: It holds key value pairs and allows them to be used from parent to child components, ie App.js > components

-4. Conditional rendering:
+4. Conditional rendering: Where it shows in the webpage only if a certain condition is met

-5. DOM events:
+5. DOM events: Whenever the user interacts with the webpage